metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 - `resources` (Attributes) Resource requirements for the PGAdmin container. (see [below for nested schema](#nestedatt--spec--resources))
 - `server_groups` (Attributes List) ServerGroups for importing PostgresClusters to pgAdmin.
 To create a pgAdmin with no selectors, leave this field empty.
 A pgAdmin created with no 'ServerGroups' will not automatically add any servers through discovery.
 PostgresClusters can still be added manually. (see [below for nested schema](#nestedatt--spec--server_groups))
 - `tolerations` (Attributes List) Tolerations of the PGAdmin pod.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration (see [below for nested schema](#nestedatt--spec--tolerations))
+- `users` (Attributes List) pgAdmin users that are managed via the PGAdmin spec.
+Users can still be added via the pgAdmin GUI, but those users will not show up here. (see [below for nested schema](#nestedatt--spec--users))

 <a id="nestedatt--spec--data_volume_claim_spec"></a>
 ### Nested Schema for `spec.data_volume_claim_spec`